 Western Whip Snake is non-venomous, probably a young snake being a grey / brown with a marbled head.
 Found in all types of habitat and prey such as small mammals, small birds, frogs and lizards, photographed along a roadside verge in Peyreleau village in the Tarn Gorges.

-Shore Pit Viper this dangerously verminous snake was close to Singapore’s Sungei Buloh Wetland Reserve path.
+Shore Pit Viper is a dangerously verminous arboreal and nocturnal species that I photographed close to a footpath in Singapore’s Sungei Buloh Wetland Reserve.
 It is unpredictable and will strike without warning; its venom can cause severe illness or death.
-An arboreal, nocturnal species found in mangroves, coastal forests and swamp that grow to 1 m, and seen low down on tree branches during the day.
-They feed on lizards, frogs, and small animals, possible small birds.
-I photographed this snake for five minutes; it hardly changed position looking like it was keeping still.
-When I later examined my images, I realised that it was homing in on its next meal, a Lineate Nerite (Nerita balteata) snail, I was on my way to photograph Ospreys so missed the potential kill.
+Found in mangroves, coastal forests and swamps.
+They grow to 1 m and seen low down on tree branches during the day.
+They feed on lizards, frogs, and small animals, possible little birds.
+I watched this snake for around five minutes; it hardly changed position, looking like it kept still.
+When I later examined my images, I realised that it was homing in on its next meal, a Lineate Nerite (Nerita balteata) snail.
+I missed the potential kill as I was on my way to photograph Ospreys.

 Banded Krait sightings of this highly venomous elusive snake are rare.
-It is not aggressive by day, but it can be dangerous at night when it is more active.
+It is not aggressive during the day, but it can be dangerous at night when it is more active.
 A common throughout Southeast Asia, the primary habitat is forest, agricultural land, and coastal areas often near water.
-I photographed this specimen in the low light of the mangrove swamp in Kuala Selangor Nature Park where it was hunting.
+I photographed this specimen in the low light of the mangrove swamp in Kuala Selangor Nature Park, where it was hunting.
 They feed on vertebrates such as rodents and lizards.